Comic Convention First-Timer Survival Guide

 - Let the con know if you plan on working: Working at a show like the Grand Rapids Comic-Con can be a rewarding experience.
 We even pay minimum wage to workers!
 If this is something you would like to do then contact the staffing coordinator at firstname.lastname@example.org and put “I Want To Work” in the subject heading.

 - Make your hotel reservations: A lot of shows will see the hotels around the venue fill up quickly, so it is best to be proactive if you are planning a hotel stay.
-Even if you are fairly close, a hotel stay may be a good idea if you are planning on attending the after parties so you are not driving home under the influence.
+Even if you are fairly close, a hotel stay may be a good idea if you are planning on attending after parties so you are not driving home under the influence.
 Remember that most hotels only allow four people per room, so plan accordingly.
-The official hotel of the Grand Rapids Comic-Con is the Amway Grand Plaza, you may find contact information for the hotel here as well as other hotels in the area.
+You may find contact information for the official hotel of the Grand Rapids Comic-Con here as well as other hotels in the area.

 One Month Before Con

 - Finish the costume: Wrap up the sewing and finish finding the proper accessories.
+If you are wearing a mask of some sort make sure that you can actually see.
 It will be a lot easier on your mind and body to not be hustling to finish your costume the night before the show!

 - Draw up a budget: By now you should have a good amount of money saved up for the show.
 It would be wise to start figuring out how much money you would spend on gasoline, food, lodging, tickets, tips, after-party expenses (bar tabs, tickets to other events, etc.) and other travel expenses.
 If you don’t like how much money you have left for the vending room then you have some time to plan accordingly.